-The North West SCITT programme is focused on producing highly effective, fully qualified teachers.
+The North West SCITT programme is focused on producing highly effective, fully qualified primary school teachers.

 ITT Curriculum Intent